jeremylong/DependencyCheck/dependency-check-ant/src/site/markdown/configuration.md

 zipExtensions                 | A comma-separated list of additional file extensions to be treated like a ZIP file, the contents will be extracted and analyzed. | &nbsp;
-jarAnalyzer                   | Sets whether the Jar Analyzer will be used.                                                                | true centralAnalyzerEnabled        | Sets whether the Central Analyzer will be used. **Disabling this analyzer is not recommended as it could lead to false negatives (e.g. libraries that have vulnerabilities may not be reported correctly).** If this analyzer is being disabled there is a good chance you also want to disable the Nexus Analyzer (see below).                                  | true nexusAnalyzerEnabled          | Sets whether Nexus Analyzer will be used.
+jarAnalyzer                   | Sets whether the Jar Analyzer will be used.                                                                | true centralAnalyzerEnabled        | Sets whether the Central Analyzer will be used. **Disabling this analyzer is not recommended as it could lead to false negatives (e.g. libraries that have vulnerabilities may not be reported correctly).** If this analyzer is being disabled there is a good chance you also want to disable the Nexus Analyzer (see below).                                  | true nexusAnalyzerEnabled          | Sets whether Nexus Analyzer will be used (requires Nexus Pro).
 This analyzer is superceded by the Central Analyzer; however, you can configure this to run against a Nexus Pro installation. | true nexusUrl                      | Defines the Nexus web service endpoint (example http://domain.enterprise/nexus/service/local/).
 If not set the Nexus Analyzer will be disabled. | &nbsp;
 nexusUsesProxy                | Whether or not the defined proxy should be used when connecting to Nexus.                                  | true pyDistributionAnalyzerEnabled | Sets whether the [experimental](../analyzers/index.html) Python Distribution Analyzer will be used.        | true